BrianGilbert/OSXAegirInstaller/README.md

 * php (with uploadprogress, xhprof and xdebug)
 * solr4 (optional)

-And then installs Aegir 6.x-2.x branch
+And then installs Aegir 6.x-2.0 stable

 Once installed you can access the Aegir dashboard at http://aegir.ld Any site you create that ends in .ld or has an alias ending in .ld will resolve to localhost and work within your browser.